WallarooLabs/wally/book/running-wallaroo/running-wallaroo.md

 If you are starting up a Wallaroo cluster with only one worker, then that worker must be configured as the "cluster initializer" by passing the `--cluster-initializer` flag.
 You must also specify a target address for metrics data using the `--metrics` parameter.
 And you must specify its control and data addresses via the `--control` and `--data` command line parameters (these will be used if more workers are added to the cluster later).

 If your application uses a TCP source, then you must specify a TCP input address via `--in`.
 Likewise, if your application uses a TCP sink, then you must specify a TCP output address via `--out`.
-In what follows, we'll be using the Celsius Converter example app which uses a TCP source and sink (there are versions of this app written in [Go](https://github.com/WallarooLabs/wallaroo/tree/{{ book.wallaroo_version }}/examples/go/celsius) and [Python](https://github.com/WallarooLabs/wallaroo/tree/{{ book.wallaroo_version }}/examples/python/celsius)).
+In what follows, we'll be using the [Alerts](https://github.com/WallarooLabs/wallaroo/tree/{{ book.wallaroo_version }}/examples/python/alerts_stateful) example app which uses a TCP sink.

-If you are using the Go or Pony APIs, then you will run a binary called `celsius` in order to run the Celsius Converter app.
 If you are using the Python API, then you will run [Machida](/book/python/intro.md), passing in the application name via `--application-module`.
 And since Machida is single-threaded, you must pass in `--ponythreads 1` (otherwise Machida will refuse to start).

-Putting this all together, to run the Celsius Converter app, you would run the following command:
+Putting this all together, to run the Alerts app, you would run the following command:

 {% codetabs name="Python 2.7", type="py" -%}
-machida --application-module celsius --in 127.0.0.1:7010 --out 127.0.0.1:7002 \
+machida --application-module alerts --out 127.0.0.1:7002 \
   --metrics 127.0.0.1:5001 --control 127.0.0.1:6000 --data 127.0.0.1:6001 \
   --cluster-initializer --ponythreads 1
 {% language name="Python 3", type="py" -%}
-machida3 --application-module celsius --in 127.0.0.1:7010 --out 127.0.0.1:7002 \
+machida3 --application-module alerts --out 127.0.0.1:7002 \
   --metrics 127.0.0.1:5001 --control 127.0.0.1:6000 --data 127.0.0.1:6001 \
   --cluster-initializer --ponythreads 1
-{%- language name="Go", type="go" -%}
-celsius --in 127.0.0.1:7010 --out 127.0.0.1:7002 \
-  --metrics 127.0.0.1:5001 --control 127.0.0.1:6000 --data 127.0.0.1:6001 \
-  --cluster-initializer
 {%- endcodetabs %}

 If you want to be able to send messages to your worker from external systems (for example, to trigger a cluster shutdown using the [Cluster Shutdown tool](https://github.com/WallarooLabs/wallaroo/tree/{{ book.wallaroo_version }}/utils/cluster_shutdown)), then you need to have the worker listen on an "external channel".
 This is accomplished by providing an address via the `--external` argument.